 SUSAN STEPHENSON

-In panoramic oil paintings developed on site, I transform everyday scenery through an exploration of color and light.
-Torn between the lovely places that appeal to everyone and locations some might find un-paintable, I navigate a line between attraction and unease.
-Traffic lights and stop signs inspire me, along with the way sunlight hits the “do not pass” lines in the road.
-Instead of ignoring electric lines and telephone poles, they break my paintings’ skies into visual patterns, catching the light and becoming orange against the atmosphere.
-Every day, people are bombarded with chances to see beauty yet often sleepwalk past it; rather than wait for our culture to look back wistfully at some of the things we currently overlook, I prefer to show their beauty right now.
+In developing my panoramic oil paintings, I transform everyday observations by exploring color and light interactions.
+Traffic lights and stop signs inspire me, along with the “do not pass” lines in the road.
+People often sleepwalk past unexpected moments of beauty, but rather than wait for our culture to look back wistfully at some of the things we currently overlook, I prefer to show their beauty right now.
 Why wait?